Ibn-mohey/Practice-SQL/Learn SQL Basics for Data Science Specialization/2-Data Wrangling, Analysis and AB Testing with SQL/notes.md

 );
 ```

 ###why partition the data
 1. update faster
 2. retrieval faster
 3. joins faster

-###partition on
-1. date
+## problem-solving IN SQL

 ### answer question
 1. get the question right
 2. ID the columns needed
-3. ID the tables needed for this columns
+3. ID the tables needed for these columns
-4. build subqueries
+4. build sub queries
 5. test the joins
 6. left or right null or not
 7. add the columns then check